syncfusion-content/javascript-docs/js/Splitter/How-To.md

 ---
 # How To?

-### Section for template icon suppport
+### Change Expand/Collapse icons

-By default, you are provided with collpase/expand icons in **Split bar** to collapse or expand the corresponding pane element in **Splitter**.
-But now, we have provided template support to replace existing expand/collapse icons. **expanderTemplate** Specifies HTML element string to replace template with existing expand/collapse icons. **clickOnExpander** event is triggered when we click on the template icon.
+By default, you are provided with collpase/expand icons in **Split bar** to collapse or expand the splitter panes.
+We have provided template support to replace existing expand/collapse icons.

+* **expanderTemplate** Specifies HTML element string to replace template with existing expand/collapse icons.

+* **clickOnExpander** event is triggered when we click on the template icon.`

 {% highlight html %}